rethc/Talent-Standard-Tasks/README.md

 ### Talent Profile Page Tasks

 - Developed a component that allow users to link their social accounts e.g. Linkedin, GitHub.
-- Developed the following components to allow users to update their profile
+- Developed the following components to allow users to update their profile:
   * Profile Picture
   * Brief Description
   * Address